gtiwari-bidmc/LD_Score_Estimation_wiki/Heritability-and-Genetic-Correlation.md

 	--samp-prev 0.5,0.5 \
 	--pop-prev 0.01,0.01

+Note that the `--samp-prev` and `--pop-prev` flags also work with the `--h2` flag.
+Conversion to liability scale affects only the SNP-heritability estimate; it does not affect the LD Score regression intercept.
 The output is the same as before, except 'Observed' is replaced with 'Liability', and the numbers are reported on the liability scale.
 For example, here is the estimate of the liabilty scale SNP-heritability of schizophrenia:

 	Heritability of phenotype 1
 	---------------------------